Whistle While You Work – Music in the Workplace

 Being solution-focused, I didn’t like that, and asked what the room next to the meeting room we were in was used for.
 Turns out it was an empty office that they just stored old furniture in.
 She took us in to show us, and we shut the door behind us.
 We couldn’t hear a thing!
 No radio, no air conditioner, no ringing phones.
 Seeing an opportunity, I suggested emptying the room and moving the sales manager into it, giving him his own space, and most importantly a quiet room.

 Did it work?

-A week later, we returned.
-We didn’t have a meeting booked, we were just curious to see how things were after his return.
+A week later, I returned.
+I didn’t have a meeting booked, I was just curious to see how things were after his return.